• Skip to primary navigation

 Save for later

-If you would like to try this steak roulade and mushrooms for yourself, why not save the recipe to one of your Pinterest boards so you can find it easily.
+If you would like to try this steak roulade and mushrooms for yourself, why not save the recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

-If you enjoyed this recipe then you may also enjoy some of these other easy supper recipes:
+If you enjoyed this recipe then you may also enjoy some of these other beef easy supper recipes:

-The recipe
+📋The recipe

 Steak roulade with mushroon stuffing on a plate with vegtables, with gravy being poured from a jug.